2023 Under-21 EURO qualifying guide

 Group I: Denmark, Belgium, Turkey, Scotland, Kazakhstan

-- Belgium won 3-1 in Kazakhstan in June to open the group.
+- Belgium won 3-1 in Kazakhstan in June to open the group and then prevailed 3-0 in Turkey on Friday.
+Scotland and Denmark both begin on Tuesday.

 25–29 March 2021